Obama sharply criticizes Youngkin in Va. governor's race

 “As Biden’s poll numbers continue to tank, McAuliffe is going down with him and no amount of heavy hitter politicians will right the ship,” said Maddie Anderson, a spokeswoman for the Republican Governors Association.

-Youngkin, who has generally steered clear of outside supporters in the final stretch, was expected to hold a Saturday evening rally in suburban Richmond at the start of a statewide bus tour.
+Youngkin, who has generally steered clear of outside supporters in the final stretch, held a Saturday evening rally in suburban Richmond at the start of a statewide bus tour.

-His campaign said in a news release that “instead of surrogates,” the bus tour would feature “everyday Virginians” who will speak about how they think they would benefit from Youngkin’s tax and policy proposals.
+Speaking to a crowd of hundreds in a field next to a grocery market, he delivered a half-hour outline of his platform, promising to cut taxes, roll back red tape, ban critical race theory and roll out an expansive charter school program.

+He said the election offered a chance to change the trajectory of the state to one where the “relentless pursuit of a better life, of prosperity is not burdened or blocked by self-dealing politicians.”

+“This thing is a toss-up,” he said, and later predicted that he would win.

+Youngkin did not directly address Obama’s harshest criticisms.
+But the former collegiate basketball player did crack a joke in reference to one element of Obama’s remarks, saying that he had challenged the former president, an avid basketball fan, to a game of one-on-one.

-Youngkin’s campaign has not responded to questions from The Associated Press about whether Trump has been asked to campaign in Virginia with Youngkin or on his behalf.
+Trump has not campaigned alongside Youngkin, and Youngkin’s campaign has not responded to questions from The Associated Press about whether he has been asked to.
 Trump has endorsed Youngkin multiple times and called into a rally organized by a right-wing radio host this month to exhort the crowd to vote for him.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.